d0b1010r/cache-busted/README.md

 ## Options

+Add the options to the `handler` call: `cacheBust.handler(app, options)`

 `version`: Use this exact version.
-Default: null which will make this module look for a package.json in the folder above `packageLocation`: Path to the `package.json`.
+Default: null which will make this module look for a package.json in the folder below `packageLocation`: Path to the `package.json`.
 Defaults to `../../package.json`.
+`useGitHash`: (optional) The current git hash which will be appended to the version.

 ## Difference production and development